jyrum/jyrum.github.io/essays/ics314-ai-use.md

 1. Experience WODs e.g. E18
     * WOD stands for "Workout of the Day".
 In ICS 314, WODs are timed exercises used to test our skills on the subject we are learning at the time.
 The amount of time it takes for us to complete the exercise dictates our performance level for each attempt of a WOD.
     * Experience WODs are WODs that we do at home.
 We can attempt the WODs as many times as we like.
-In my experience, I **I did use AI** to complete some of the experience WODs.
+In my experience, **I did use AI** to complete some of the experience WODs.
 I tried my best to do it on my own but especially after going over the time limit on my first attempt, I would ask AI about places where I got stuck.
 2. In-class Practice WODs
     * In-class Practice WODs were used to prep us for the real In-class WODs which were worth a lot of points and we only had 1 attempt to complete the WOD within the time limit.
 For practice WODs, I found that in some of them I could do it just on my own but for most practice WODs, I found that they were more difficult than the actual WODs so  **I did use AI** in most of them.
 I used AI to help guide me and also on areas where I got stuck.
 3. In-class WODs